a4lg/ffuzzy/README.md

 Some interface originates from [ffuzzy++](https://github.com/a4lg/ffuzzypp), a C++ port of libfuzzy written by Tsukasa OI with additional features.
-They enabled more efficient handling of fuzzy hashes on large scale clustering.
+They enable more efficient handling of fuzzy hashes, on large scale clustering.

 If you understand both the property of fuzzy hashes and this crate well, you can cluster the fuzzy hashes over 5 times faster than libfuzzy.